Mint vs. Empower vs. YNAB

 Mint offers email support.
 This is probably the biggest weakness of Mint, compared to the others.
 Sometimes you just want to reach out to a live person in real time.
 In addition, some customers have found Mint's support to not always be entirely helpful.

-From my experience, Personal Capital's free app support has been timely and helpful.
+From my experience, Empower's free app support has been timely and helpful.

 However, YNAB really shines when it comes to customer service.
 The company knows you are paying for the service, so the support is topnotch.
 The YNAB team is fast, friendly and very helpful.